 Ensembles at St Olaf

 St Olaf is well known for their award-winning ensembles.
-With seven choirs, two orchestras, two concert bands, three jazz bands, and a variety of chamber ensembles, there is a place for everyone to find a musical home.
+With seven choirs, two orchestras, two concert bands, two jazz bands, and a variety of chamber ensembles, there is a place for everyone to find a musical home.

 Future Ole Musicians